Language: EN

 What are Lists and how to use them in C#

-A List is a generic collection that implements a dynamically expanded array.
+A List is a generic collection that implements an array with dynamic size.
 It is one of the data structures that you will use most frequently.

-Unlike arrays, lists allow dynamic manipulation of their elements, including adding and removing elements without needing to define a fixed size at the beginning.
+Unlike arrays, lists allow for dynamic manipulation of their elements (i.e., we can add and remove elements, define a fixed size at the beginning).

 The class List<T> in the namespace System.Collections.Generic allows you to create lists of any type specified by the type parameter T.